Revolutions of 1989: Post-Soviet conflicts

-Some of the more notable post-Soviet conflicts include the Tajikistani Civil War, the First Nagorno-Karabakh War, the War of Transnistria, the 1991–1992 South Ossetia War, the First Chechen War, the War in Abkhazia, the Ossetian–Ingush conflict, the Crimea and Donbass conflicts, and the 2022 Russian invasion of Ukraine.
+Some of the more notable post-Soviet conflicts include the Tajikistani Civil War, the First Nagorno-Karabakh War, the War of Transnistria, the 1991–1992 South Ossetia War, the First Chechen War, the War in Abkhazia, the Ossetian–Ingush conflict, the Second Chechen War, the Russo-Georgian War, the Crimea and Donbas conflicts, and the 2022 Russian invasion of Ukraine.
 Ethnic conflicts in the former Soviet Union, and their potential for triggering serious interstate conflicts, posed a major threat to regional and international security for years ahead.

 Other events

 Communist and socialist countries

-Reforms in the Soviet Union and its allied countries also led to dramatic changes to communist and Socialist states outside of Europe.
+Reforms in the Soviet Union and its allied countries also led to dramatic changes to communist and socialist states outside of Europe.

 Countries that retained socialist-styled economies and government structures beyond 1991: